 Terence Stamp (The Collector) landed the lead role on Broadway.

-If you liked “Alfie 2004 Movie: Jude Law + 2 First-Rate Actresses Lift Flawed Remake,” check out:
+If you liked “Alfie 2004 Movie Review: Jude Law + 2 First-Rate Actresses Lift Flawed Remake,” check out:

 - “Alexander the Great Movie: ‘Gay Hero’ in Fetishistic Oliver Stone Epic Dud.”

-- “‘The Life Aquatic with Steve Zissou’: Bill Murray Torpedoes Meandering Maritime Mess.”
+- “‘The Life Aquatic with Steve Zissou’ (2004) Review: Murray Torpedoes Maritime Mess.”

-- “‘Spanglish’ Movie: Adam Sandler Surprises in Condescending Romantic Comedy.”
+- “‘Spanglish’ Movie (2004) Review: Surprising Sandler in Condescending Romantic Comedy.”

 Alfie 2004 movie cast and crew information via the AFI Catalog website and other sources.

-Susan Sarandon and Jude Law Alfie 2004 images: Paramount Pictures.
+Susan Sarandon and Jude Law Alfie 2004 movie images: Paramount Pictures.

-“Alfie 2004 Movie: Jude Law + 2 First-Rate Actresses Lift Flawed Remake” last updated in December 2020.
+“Alfie 2004 Movie Review: Jude Law + 2 First-Rate Actresses Lift Flawed Remake” last updated in March 2021.